-^{10.} During late 1982, until after March 23, 1983, Lieutenant-General (ret.)
+^{11.} During late 1982, until after March 23, 1983, Lieutenant-General (ret.)
 Graham was a vigorous opponent of the policy which became the SDI.
 Even after he came around to professing support for the SDI by name, he insisted upon stressing "off-the-shelf" and related "kinetic energy" systems, deprecating "new physical principles," as he had during his earlier attacks upon me and Dr. Edward Teller.

-principles," U.S.-Soviet agreement to cooperation in developing such a strategic missile defense, could, in my estimate, not merely bring the immediate military problem increasingly under control, but would represent an international science-driver effort, which would accelerate the productive powers of labor throughout the planet, through the "spillovers" of military technology into the civilian economies of the world as a whole.
+strategic missile defense, could, in my estimate, not merely bring the immediate military problem increasingly under control, but would represent an international science-driver effort, which would accelerate the productive powers of labor throughout the planet, through the "spillovers" of military technology into the civilian economies of the world as a whole.